 While CB7 would like to see the entire site become a park, we realize that this may not be a realistic option and there must be strategies for compromise.
-One possible scenario for how this site can realistically move forward is through a rezoning of the central and northern parcels from manufacturing to residential Left: Abandoned historic transformer house on the MTA property (1907).

-or mixed use, in line with the provisions of the city's current Comprehensive Waterfront Plan.
-As discussed above, regarding rezoning of the LaSala site, this plan requires mixeduse residential and commercial owners to provide waterfront access to the public when it is feasible.
+One possible scenario for how this site can realistically move forward is through a rezoning of the central and northern parcels from manufacturing to residential or mixed use, in line with the provisions of the city's current Comprehensive Waterfront Plan.
+As discussed above, regarding rezoning of the LaSala site, this plan requires mixed-use residential and commercial owners to provide waterfront access to the public when it is feasible.
 Contextual mixed-use development is a viable option on the north end, but it must be built with an easement for a public esplanade along the water.